AgeOfLearning/aofl/cli-tools/cli/README.md

 # @aofl/cli

-`@aofl/cli` is a command line tool that provides some essential tools to help the develpoment process of aofl-js apps.
+`@aofl/cli` is a command line tool that provides some essential tools to help the development process of aofl-js apps.
 It supports scaffolding new projects and components, generating .pot files for i18n, and probably it's most useful feature is, allowing the programmers to source (clone into the project) installed node modules, update them and reinstall from npm once the updates have been merged and deployed to npm.

 ## Installation
 We prefer to install `@aofl/cli` at project level and use it through `npm run ...`.